 Setting up a home gym in a small space is totally possible, and it doesn’t have to cost an arm and a leg either.
-Whether you’re working out in a studio apartment, a corner of your living room, or just want a compact setup, you’ve got quite a few options for making the most of what you have.
-I’ve been through this myself.
-In fact, I started out squeezing a yoga mat and a couple of dumbbells behind the couch, so I’ve learned what works and what doesn’t.
+Whether you are working from a corner of your living room, or just want a compact setup, you’ve got quite a few options for making the most of what you have.
 Here, I’m going to walk you through smart layouts and affordable gear ideas so you can create a home gym that actually fits, and that you’ll want to use.
 I have touched on some of these already but wanted to add more to this.
-If you are in the market for good dumbbells i have done a bowflex dumbbell post about them being very good and space saving in the home gym.
+If you are in the market for good dumbbells check this out

 Why Small Space Home Gyms are a Game Changer

-Having a home gym in a tiny apartment or house comes with some big perks beyond just convenience.
-For one, you don’t have to waste time commuting or waiting in line for equipment.
-Plus, when there’s no staring crowd and you’re right at home, it just feels easier to squeeze in short workouts, even if it’s just twenty minutes before dinner.
+Having a home gym in a small house comes with some big perks beyond just convenience.
+For one, you don’t have to waste time commuting or waiting in line for equipment. it just feels easier to squeeze in short workouts, even if it’s just twenty minutes before dinner.
 And yeah, you save on those expensive gym memberships.
+That’s why prefer a home gym to going to a commercial gym, you can fit it into your busy schedule more easily.

 Getting Started: Plan Your Space and Set Your Budget

 Map out your workout space before you buy anything.
 Take a look at the floor area you have to work with.
-Measure if you need to.
 Even if you only have a 5’ x 5’ corner or an empty stretch of wall, you can use it for a lot of different movements.
-Think about storage too: underbed bins or baskets, wall hooks, or shelves can keep things organized and tidy when you’re not working out.
+Think about storage like baskets, wall hooks, or shelves can keep things organized and tidy when you’re not working out.

 Budget really matters, especially if you’re just beginning.
 There are so many affordable options now, and you truly don’t need to get everything at once.
 Just a few versatile pieces will get you started.
 Deciding what kinds of workouts you like (HIIT, yoga, strength, cardio) will help you pick gear that you won’t regret buying.